Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 Weight gain or loss also impacts breast size since breasts contain a significant amount of fatty tissue.
 Rapid weight gain may increase breast volume quickly, causing a stretched sensation that feels heavy or uncomfortable.
 Conversely, weight loss can reduce breast size but sometimes leaves skin stretched out or sensitive due to decreased support.

 The combination of water retention plus fatty tissue expansion creates a unique pressure inside the breasts that many describe as fullness or heaviness.
+This pressure is often temporary when linked to the menstrual cycle, but it should be watched more closely if it is new, one-sided, worsening, or paired with other unusual changes.

 Common Medical Conditions Causing Breast Fullness and Heaviness